Litauen/docs.bannerlordmodding.lt/modding/agents.md

 .IsMount
 .RiderAgent // if agent is a horse - gives the rider .GetSteppedEntity  // returns the game entity agent is standing on

+.IsDoingPassiveAttack // whether the agent is in a couched lance or braced spear state
 ```